John S. Casement: Postbellum career

 The railroad eventually became a part of the Philadelphia and Erie Railroad in 1871.

 In 1880 Wabash Railroad interests let a contract to Casement for trackwork on the Butler & Detroit Railroad.
 The next year 1881, Casement constructed the road between Cleveland and Buffalo for the Nickel Plate.
 By 1885, Casement claimed that he had constructed more trackwork mileage than any other in the United States.

 Casement even played a role in the construction of a second route to the Pacific, this time in Costa Rica in 1897.

 Casement had the misfortune to be in San Jose, California when the 1906 San Francisco earthquake struck.
-Staying at the Vendome Hotel with his wife, he was pinned in his bed and suffered three broken ribs when parts of the hotel collapsed.
+Staying at the Hotel Vendome with his wife, he was pinned in his bed and suffered three broken ribs when parts of the hotel collapsed.
 Although he survived this encounter, his full health never returned.

 Casement died in Painesville, Ohio, on December 13, 1909.
 Casement Airport at Painesville was named in his memory, as was a World War II liberty ship, the SS John S. Casement.